Detection Engineering

 The takeaway

 The gap between a rule that compiles and a rule that fires is the entire job.
-Pin the logsource, detect behavior over strings, write down the false positives, test against real attack telemetry, and gate it all behind CI.
+Pin the logsource, detect behavior over strings, convert with the correct pipeline and read the output, write down the false positives, test against real attack telemetry and a benign baseline, and gate it all behind CI.
 Coverage you have not validated is a story you are telling yourself — fire the rule before the adversary does.

 Training & tools referenced